MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 **Public** origins within the Office 365 CDN are accessible anonymously, and hosted assets can be accessed by anyone who has the URL to the asset.
 Because access to content in public origins is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.

-**Private** origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and media such as videos.
+**Private** origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and proprietary images.
 Access to content in private origins is secured by dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
 Private origins in the Office 365 CDN can only be used for SharePoint Online content, and you can only access assets in private origins through redirection from your SharePoint Online tenant.

 You can read more about how CDN access to assets in a private origin works in [Using assets in private origins](use-office-365-cdn-with-spo.md#using-assets-in-private-origins).